Market Data Methodology

 Graph Structure: A non-linear data structure consisting of a set of vertices and a set of edges (also called nodes and lines).
 Vertices are the fundamental units of a graph, and edges are drawn to connect nodes.

 VWAP: Volume Weighted Average Price.
-At Messari, the VWAP calculation process is a simple weighted arithmetic mean calculated once each for the open, high, low, and close values
+At Messari, the VWAP calculation process is a simple weighted arithmetic mean calculated once each for the Open, High, Low, and Close values.

 At a high level, Messari gives one volume-weighted price denominated in USD for every token that we support.
 This price is inclusive of every trusted market that it trades in, regardless of the quoted asset for the pair.
+For example, to calculate the price for ETH, we consider the price of ETH on markets where it is the Base Asset (ex.
+ETH/USD, ETH/BTC), as well as markets where it is the quote (ex: RPL/ETH).

 There are many challenges to doing this accurately:

 1. Preponderance of non-fiat pairs.
 One fundamental problem in denominating crypto markets in USD is that many markets do not trade directly with USD or any fiat currency, particularly on decentralized exchanges.
-Since the volume and price data from these pairs must still be part of the final price emission, we need a way to convert these to USD on the fly in an accurate and reliable way.
+Since the volume and price data from these pairs must still be part of the final price emission, we need a way to convert these to USD on-the-fly in an accurate and reliable way.

 2. Multiple venue types.
 Decentralized exchanges can trade differently and pose a unique set of challenges compared to traditional order book exchanges.
 For example, the same exchange can exist on different chains (Ethereum, Optimism, Arbitrum, etc.) and must be handled and mapped separately.
-Swaps from dexes are also different from trades in the traditional sense as there is no concept of ‘side’ upon trade ingestion.
-Combining all of these markets into one price that represents all of these pairs is a uniquely difficult task without a playbook from the tradfi world.
+Swaps from DEXes are also different from trades in the traditional sense as there is no concept of ‘side’ upon trade ingestion.
+Combining all of these markets into one price that represents all of these pairs is a uniquely difficult task without a playbook from the TradFi world.

 3. Data correctness and outliers.
 Due to the decentralized nature of crypto, anyone can spin up liquidity for a token on any multitude of decentralized exchanges.
 The liquidity for any given asset could be splintered into very small amounts (sometimes sub $1000) that must either be part of the final price, or filtered out.
 Every market that any asset trades on requires mapping and curation.